trustedanalytics/atk/doc-api-examples/src/main/resources/python/model-arimax/new.rst

 u'{"model_details":{"model_type":"ARIMAX Model","model_class":"com.cloudera.sparkts.models.ARIMAXModel","model_reader":"org.trustedanalytics.atk.scoring.models.ARIMAXModelReaderPlugin","custom_values":{}},"input":[{"name":"y","value":"Array[Double]"},{"name":"x_values","value":"Array[Double]"}],"output":[{"name":"y","value":"Array[Double]"},{"name":"x_values","value":"Array[Double]"},{"name":"score","value":"Array[Double]"}]}'
 </skip>

-The ARIMAX model only supports version 2 of the scoring engine.
-In the following example, we are using the ARIMAX model that was trained and published in the example above.
+The MAX model only supports version 2 of the scoring engine.
+In the following example, we are using the MAX model that was trained and published in the example above.
 To keep things simple, we just send the first three rows of 'y' values and the corresponding 'x_values' (visitors, wkends, incidentRate, and seasonality).